jiseongk/git_lesson/docs/README.md

 # Documeation

-This folder contains documentation or manuscripts realted to the current repository
+This folder contains documentations or manuscripts realted to the current repository